-The last couple of years have been pretty tough for the banking industry.
-These days, it’s not uncommon to hear people slandering their local banks, and to notice how consumers are switching away from banking and into other institutions, like their local credit unions.
-A lot of our trust in the banking industry has been compromised, no thanks to recent bailout stories and the financial crisis.
+The financial crisis and the years succeeding it have been pretty tough for the banking industry.
+And as a consequence of the crisis, it’s not uncommon to hear people slandering their local banks, and to notice how consumers are switching away from traditional banks and into other institutions, like their local credit unions.
+A lot of our trust in the banking industry has been compromised, no thanks to past bailout stories and the ongoing issues that beset the economy, the government and our financial institutions.
 But there are still good banks out there that want to remain on your good side.
 I’ve seen a few of them expanding handily into the online banking realm — ever wonder why so many of them are jumping into the web world full force?
-Just take a look at this list of top online bank accounts.

 There are a few strong reasons for why internet banking has grown so quickly: